iamh2o/rgbw_colorspace_converter/README.md

 - [Placeholder](https://placeholder.com/) for allowing there to be color images in this readme!
 - [Colorblind Aware Design[(https://davidmathlogic.com/colorblind/)

+# Working Resources I'll Be Deleting When the Readme Is More Complete

 ## Placeholder.com -  Aligned imaged with text!